FDA-AI/FDAi/docs/components/data-collection/data-collection.md

 ![](data-collection.PNG)

-It all begins with self-tracking and initial data collection.\
-This can be done using wearable sensors, third-party applications, and client applications.
+Data collection can be done using wearable sensors, third-party applications, and client applications.

 ![Diagram showing data collection ranging from human and public data sources ultimately ending up at the aggregation layer(30)](data-collection-flow-chart.png)